 Description

 Texture Size Resolution of the texture.

-3. Click generate to update the render target.
+3. Click Generate to update the render target.

-4. Click right on the RT_SceneCapture and select “create static texture” newly created texture is ready to use.
+4. Click right on the RT_SceneCapture and select “create static texture” The newly created texture is ready to use.

-5. Use the texture as CracksSDFTexture parameter.
+5. Use the texture as the CracksSDFTexture parameter.

+Description